Potassium chloride (medical use)

-Medical use
+Medical uses

 Potassium chloride is used in the treatment of hypokalemia as an electrolyte replenisher.
-With a molecular weight of approximately 75 and a valence of 1, the use of KCl for electrolytes makes 75 mg the equivalent of 1 mEq.

-Some cardiac surgery procedures cannot be carried out on the beating heart.
-For these procedures, the surgical team will bypass the heart with a heart-lung machine and inject potassium chloride into the heart muscle to stop the heartbeat.
+Potassium chloride contains 52% of elemental potassium by mass.

 Side effects

 Side effects can include gastrointestinal discomfort, including nausea and vomiting, diarrhea, and bleeding of the digestive tract.

 Overdoses cause hyperkalemia, which can lead to paresthesia, cardiac conduction blocks, fibrillation, arrhythmias, and sclerosis.

-Because of the risk of small-bowel lesions, the US FDA requires some potassium salts containing more than 99 mg (about 1.3 mEq) to be labeled with a warning, while recommending an adult daily intake of 4700 mg (about 63 mEq).
+Because of the risk of small-bowel lesions, the US Food and Drug Administration (FDA) requires some potassium salts containing more than 99 mg (about 1.3 mEq) to be labeled with a warning, while recommending an adult daily intake of 4700 mg (about 63 mEq).

 History

 Slow-K is a 1950s development where the medicine is formulated to enter the bloodstream at delayed intervals.
 It was first only prescribed to British military forces to balance their diets while serving in Korea.

-Society
+Society and culture

 Brand names

 Brand names include K-Dur, Klor-Con, Micro-K, Slow-K, Sando-K, and Kaon Cl.